mottosso/learn-cinder/README.md

 - The official documentation lacks examples.
 - Contributing to the existing documentation is difficult.
-- Existing documentation lacks timestamp.
+- Existing documentation lacks sense of time (is it new? is it old?).

-Furthermore, it is advised that the [samples] are the best way to learn Cinder, but samples do not communicate intent or reason.
+[Samples] are the suggested best way to learn Cinder, but I need more.

 [samples]: https://github.com/cinder/Cinder/tree/master/samples